Substra/substra-documentation/docs/source/index.rst

 Substra is an open source federated learning (FL) software.
 It provides a flexible Python interface and a web app to run federated learning training at scale.

 Substra's main usage is in production environments.
 It has already been deployed and used by hospitals and biotech companies (see the `MELLODDY <https://www.melloddy.eu/>`_ project for instance).
-Substra can also be used on a single machine on a virtually splitted dataset to perform FL simulations and debug code before launching experiments on a real network.
+Substra can also be used on a single machine on a virtually split dataset to perform FL simulations and debug code before launching experiments on a real network.

 Substra was created by `Owkin <https://owkin.com/>`_ and is now hosted by the `Linux Foundation for AI and Data <https://lfaidata.foundation/>`_.